Bell-Drummond & Compton lead Kent fightback

 |Kent 232-3: Bell-Drummond 89, Compton 80

-|Kent (3 pts) trai Gloucestershire (5 pts) by 206 runs.
+|Kent (3 pts) trai Gloucestershire (5 pts) by 206 runs

 |Scorecard